Providing unbiased sex information

 Anyone who tries to talk about sex in public, quickly picks up on the negativity that surrounds the topic.
 The fact that there is a sex positive movement implies there are negative aspects to sex.
 What are these?
 Why do they arise?
 And what can be done to address (rather than ignore) them?
 Our sexual experiences cover a broad spectrum of situations that cannot possibly be 100% positive for everyone all the time.
 Inevitably there are disappointments and regrets.
 If we never discuss these disadvantages, we are not presenting an honest view of sex.
 Sex is not always loving or erotic.

-Men have sexual confidence because they are easily aroused.
-They orgasm easily through sexual activities with a lover.
-Men are always hassling women for sex So men know that women are less enthusiastic about sex but they will never acknowledge that women experience sex differently in case they lose out on sexual opportunities.
-Any realistic information is suppressed for fear of putting women off sex.
-Instead, male propaganda tells women that they should enjoy sex.
-When women don’t respond as men think they should, women’s much lower sexual confidence means they accept the male view that they must be dysfunctional.
-This is a natural consequence of heterosexual society where men’s views dominate.
+Men are always hassling women for sex.
+So men know that women are less enthusiastic about sex.
+But any realistic information is suppressed for fear of putting women off sex.
+Instead, women are told that they should enjoy sex.
+When women don’t respond as men think they should, women accept men’s conclusion that they are dysfunctional due to a lack of confidence.

 There are massive holes in the logic surrounding our beliefs about women’s sexuality.
 We are so accustomed to fiction being promoted as fact that we simply accept it.
 Movies for general release (mostly produced by men) portray women’s sexuality as men think it should be.
 Some women accept unrealistic portrayals of female orgasm (through nipple stimulation, vaginal stimulation and cunnilingus) because they increase women’s attractiveness.